Montreal Neurological Institute and Hospital

 The Montreal Neurological Institute-Hospital (MNI), also known as Montreal Neuro or The Neuro, is a research and medical centre dedicated to neuroscience, training and clinical care, located in the city's downtown core of Montreal, Quebec, Canada.
-It is part of the McGill University Health Centre network and it is situated on the southern slope of Mount Royal along the east side of University Street, just north of Pine Avenue.
+It is part of the McGill University Health Centre network and is situated on the southern slope of Mount Royal along the east side of University Street, just north of Pine Avenue.
 It was founded in 1934 by neurosurgeon Wilder Penfield, who developed the Montreal procedure there for the treatment of epilepsy.

 History

 The Montreal Neurological Institute originated from the Sub-Department of Neurosurgery at the Royal Victoria Hospital.
 The Neuro was created at the RVH in 1933, before it moved to its newly-constructed building across University Street.
 The cornerstone of The Neuro was laid on October 6, 1933.
 On September 27, 1934 Sir Edward Beatty, chancellor of McGill University, declared the institute formally opened.

 The Rockefeller Foundation provided funds to build and equip the laboratories of the institute and created an endowment fund of one million dollars in support of the scientific work of the Department of Neurology and Neurosurgery.
 The clinical, or hospital, part of the institute was built through donations from private individuals.
-The Province of Quebec and the City of Montreal agreed that they would be responsible for the hospital’s yearly operation.
+The Province of Quebec and the City of Montreal agreed to be responsible for the hospital’s yearly operation.

 At the end of Penfield’s foundation address, he expressed the hope that the institute would act as a catalyst for Canadian neurology: “We dare to hope that this is the inauguration of an institute of medicine that is characteristically Canadian, the birth of a Canadian School of Neurology.”